 Ideally, every number (in its abstractness) should have its own symbol.
-However, since there are infinitely many natural numbers and our minds are limited, various symbolical methods to denote large numbers using only a finite set of symbols were developed.
+However, since there are infinitely many natural numbers and our minds are limited, various methods to denote large numbers using only a finite set of symbols have been developed.
 Because of its usefulness in applications, the positional number system (which we use today) was at last adopted by many civilizations, including the modern “western” civilization.
-What differed among civilizations was the base – the standard base now is 10, but in the Maya civilization, for example, the base 20 was used, and some native Americans used base-4 system.
+What differed among civilizations was the base – the standard base now is 10, but the Maya civilization, for example, used the base 20, and some native-American tribes used a base-4 system.

 People found the number 60 so important that in many languages it has its own name (apart from “five dozen”).
 What’s so special about this number?
 It’s all about its number of divisors.
 60 can be divided by 2, 3, 4, 5, 6, 12, 10, 12, 15, 20, 30, and, of course, 60.
 This makes it in fact a better candidate for the base of the “percent” notation, because we commonly use thirds and sixths and 60 divided by 3 or 6 is an integer.
 The more divisors the base of a positional system has, the more conveniently division and multiplication can be performed in the system.

 Old Babylonians are probably the only people known to have used base 60 as their primary counting system.
 However, their digits (the actual symbols) were very large and hence unusable in practice.

-The principle is simple – the symbol of a prime doesn’t contain any “middle” part, all compound numbers contain all symbols for prime numbers present in their prime decomposition.
+The principle is simple (and described in detail below): Symbols of prime numbers don’t contain any “middle” part and all compound numbers contain all symbols for the primes present in their prime decomposition.
 The vertical line, circle and slanted lines denote the second to the fifth power (of the prime they are attached to).

 Symbols of prime numbers